 This is the view west on Bayerstraße in Munich.
 Bayerstraße is named for Friedrich Bayer, the co-inventor of aspirin.
 I get a headache just thinking about it.
 This is a block from our apartment in Munich.

 My reason for choosing Senefelderstrasse instead of the street before it, which would have been a bit shorter, is that Aloys Johann Nepomuk Franz Senefelder is the inventor of lithography, and I have never walked his street before.
-I took this street it to honor him.
+I took this street to honor him.

 I’ve found Senefelderstrasse, and have learned that there is also a Gutenbergstrasse near the Nymphenburg Castle, and even a Mergenthalerstrasse a little further out near the Wurm River.
 I will go walk those streets and write nostalgically about their namesakes when I get a chance.